 Quarantine Games – This google doc compiled by @ihartnia has pages of board games, card games, and other things that you can play online.

-I hope you enjoy my list and please feel free to share any other games or ideas you have in the comments below.
+I hope you enjoy my list and please feel free to share any other games or ideas you have in the comments below and give my new course a look.
 Here’s an infographic with all 25 of the strategies (ironically) on a Zoom call. 🙂